Unable to Locate Complete Label

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Next, this recipe also contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.
+Next, this recipe includes menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Southern States Advanced Dog Food looks like a below-average kibble.
+Judging by its ingredients alone, Southern States Advanced dog food looks like a below-average dry product.

 As a group, the brand features an average protein content of 28% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 45% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the corn gluten meal, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.